 Accessibility settings in F2

 The content of this website is last updated to F2 version 12. cBrain are working hard on supplying you with the newest documentation of F2.
+In the meantime you can read about the latest features and changes in our release notes.

 F2 supports visually impaired, blind, and partially sighted users with integration of magnification software, high contrast, and screen readers.